Second Draw PPP Applicants

-Nusenda recognizes the critical role of our small business members both in our community and to your employees.
-We are sharing this information in an effort to help you prepare to apply for a Second Draw PPP Loan.
-Please note that this is based solely on Nusenda’s interpretation of the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (the Act) and is subject to change based on forthcoming guidance from the U.S. Department of Treasury and the U.S. Small Business Administration (SBA).
-Due to the rapid pace of these changes and impending guidance, Nusenda makes no representation regarding this information.
-We encourage all business members to visit these resources for updates as the Interim Final Rules are published.
+We are sharing these highlights in an effort to help you prepare to apply.
+This information is based on SBA guidance as of March 18, 2021 and is subject to change based on additional guidance from the U.S. Department of Treasury and the U.S. Small Business Administration (SBA).
+Due to the rapid pace of these changes and potential for new guidance, Nusenda makes no representations regarding this information.
+We encourage all business members to visit these resources for updates.

-Please see our Paycheck Protection Program Loan Forgiveness Information for details on how this legislation impacts forgiveness applications.
+Please see our Paycheck Protection Program Loan Forgiveness Information for details on how recent legislation impacts forgiveness applications.

-Any small business that received a PPP loan from Nusenda will be eligible to apply with us for a Second Draw PPP Loan if they meet the following requirements:
+Any small business that received a PPP loan from Nusenda will be eligible to apply with us for a Second Draw PPP Loan if it meets the following requirements:

 - Your business has 300 employees or less (Note: this requirement previously included businesses of up to 500 employees)